xipki/xipki/assemblies/xipki-gateway/README.md

 7. (optional) If you encrypt the passwords in the conf/server.xml with XiPKI solution, replace `org.apache.coyote.http11.Http11Nio2Protocol` by `org.xipki.tomcat.XiHttp11Nio2Protocol`.

-8. If you have multiple tomcat instances, change the listing port for SHUTDOW to be unique.
+8. If you have multiple tomcat instances, change the listing port for SHUTDOWN to be unique.

 - Start tomcat